-These folks always seem to want to attribute our skepticism to ulterior motives because that fits what they were taught from the pulpit.
+These folks always attribute our skepticism to ulterior motives because that fits what they were taught from the pulpit.
 This interpretation also reassures them that our reasons for disbelieving cannot be truly rational ones.
 If they are rational, then they themselves might have to do a major overhaul of how they see the world, and let me tell you that’s no cake walk.
 I guess I can’t say I blame them.
 The social repercussions alone can be devastating, depending on where you live.

 How to Tell If Your Religion Is True

 Christian apologists insist that, strictly speaking, one cannot prove that God does not exist.
 But that depends on which God we’re discussing, doesn’t it?
 They rarely seem to understand why that detail matters so much.
 See, if we’re arguing whether or not a generic Supreme Being exists, devoid of any attributes whatsoever (is it a person? is it male? does it want things? does it tell us what they are?), then there’s not really much to debate.
 Generic Supreme Beings don’t make any testable claims.

 But the God of Christianity does make claims.
 I’ve written about them many times before.
 I shouldn’t have to remind Christians what they are, because they rehearse them to each other all the time.
 They post them on each other’s Facebook walls and print little leatherbound booklets with all the promises of God culled from both the Old and New Testaments.
 Granted, most of them are as vague as your daily horoscope, and the prophetic predictions read like the prognostications of Nostradamus.
 But some of them are quite straightforward, and they even encourage a personal test to see if they hold up to reality.